 Boosting Your Immune System with Plant-Forward Eating

-The recent COVID-19 outbreak has caused concern across the world, and many people are taking measures to make sure they do not fall sick.
+The COVID-19 pandemic has caused concern across the world, and many people are taking measures to make sure they do not fall sick.

-Besides washing your hands and staying home if you’re sick, there’s a lot you can do from a nutrition standpoint to boost your immune system – eat more vegetables and fruits, legumes and whole grains.
+Besides wearing a mask, social distancing, washing your hands, and staying home if you’re sick, there’s a lot you can do from a nutrition standpoint to boost your immune system – eat more vegetables and fruits, legumes and whole grains.

 Vegetables and fruits especially, have nutrients and special natural compounds called phytochemicals that serve as antioxidants to neutralize damage to cells and fight nasty pathogens like COVID-19, the flu and the common cold.
 Will they prevent you from getting sick?
 Maybe not.
 But a healthy diet can help strengthen your immune system to help fight the virus and recover quickly.